formbricks/formbricks/README.md

 ## 💪 Mission: Make customer-centric decisions based on data.

-Formbricks helps you apply best practices from data-driven work and experience management to make better business decisions.
-Ask users as they experience your product - and leverage a significantly higher conversion rate.
-Gather all insights you can - including partial submissions and build conviction for the next product decision.
-Better data, better business.

-Formbricks is a powerful tool for creating in-product micro-surveys.
+Formbricks is a powerful tool for creating in-product micro-surveys - and leverage a significantly higher conversion rate.
 It allows you to gather valuable insights from your users, enabling you to make data-driven decisions that enhance your product's user experience.
 With Formbricks, you can create surveys with our no-code editor, choose from a variety of templates, target specific user groups, and much more.

 ### Table of Contents

 - [Features](#features)
 - [Getting Started](#getting-started)
   - [Cloud Version](#cloud-version)